These will match even the best restaurant version that you’ve tasted

 - Heat a 12-inch or larger skillet over medium heat, add 1 to 2 Tbsp. coconut oil and ground meats.
 Cook until just browned, about 3 to 5 minutes, crumbling the meats as they cook.
 Transfer meat to paper toweling to drain.

 - Wipe pan clean and return to heat.
 Add 1 Tbsp. coconut oil, onion, and choice of veggies.
 (If using Napa Cabbage, add at same time as jicama strips.)
 Cook until onion is translucent, 5 to 6 minutes.
 Add garlic and cook until garlic is softened and fragrant, 2 to 3 minutes more.
-While aromatics are cooking, in a liquid measuring cup combine hoisin sauce, soy sauce, rice wine vinegar, ginger, chili sauce and miso.
+While aromatics are cooking, in a liquid measuring cup combine hoisin sauce, soy sauce, rice vinegar, ginger, chili sauce and miso.
 Stir to mix.